Find Minnesota Public Records: Free State Database Searches

 The BCA provides an online search tool that captures both the full names and DOB of the offender.

-How to Look Up Minnesota Mugshots (FREE)
+How To Look Up Minnesota Mugshots at No Cost

 When looking up someone’s criminal record or an individual that has been charged with a crime in Minnesota, the data set of the criminal record will include the mug shots or photographs of the subject of the record.
-Simply proceed online to the Minnesota Bureau of Criminal Apprehension and perform a Minnesota criminal record search.

 Source: Itasca County Sheriff’s Office15

 Alternatively, mugshots may also be obtained by contacting local law enforcement agencies and sheriff’s departments to obtain records of inmates either in their inmate rosters or performing a warrant search.
-As an example, Itasca County Sheriff’s department maintains a roster online with photographs of inmates.
+As an example, Itasca County Sheriff’s Office maintains a roster online with photographs of inmates.

 Are Juvenile Records Publicly Available in Minnesota?